An experimental adventure into Yamaha's "OPJ" FM chip.

 As you can see it's a very "standalone" kind of solution.

 The opamp on the output is a necessity as the chip can't provide much power at all.
+Both outputs work, but output the same signal so usually only one is connected.

 Of course a setup with diodes to simulated key and button presses is very awkward, but it allows for experimentation on a breadboard.
 Depending on the firmware version you can use PB6 as a "B6" for an extra half-octave of notes.

-Pulling PA6 low will set it to single-finger chords mode or auto-accompaniment mode, depending on firmware.
+- Pulling PA6 low will set it to single-finger chords mode or auto-accompaniment mode, depending on firmware.

-Pulling PA7 low will set it to fingered chords mode, depending on firmware.
+- Pulling PA7 low will set it to fingered chords mode, depending on firmware.

 There's two pins that really caught my attention: M1 and M2 (sometimes also called M0 and M1 for some reason).